fire-ui/fire-ui.github.io/src/posts/colors.md

 <div class="division">

 ## Theme
-Fire UI has light theme and dark theme.
-To use this inside your website, add `theme` attribute to body tag, with value light or dark.
-For example, `<body theme="dark">` will make your website in dark mode.
-In contrast, `<body theme="light">` will make your website in light mode.
-In case of switching theme, add `switch-theme` attribute into buttons.
+Fire UI support multiple theme.
+To use this inside your webite, add `data-theme` attribute to body tag, with value the default theme.
+For example, `<body data-theme = "dark"` will make your website in dark mode as default.
+To switch theme in your website, add a `data-switch-theme` attribute into an element , it will switch theme between dark and light as default.
+To customize it, add value of theme, with comma splitted as value of `data-switch-theme` attribute.
+For example, if you wish, your website to have 3 themes such as light, dark and aqua theme, add `data-switch-theme="light, dark, comma" attribute into an element.

+Current theme available:
+- light
+- dark
+- aqua

 ### Example:
-You can switch theme of this website by clicking <u switch-theme>here</u> and <button switch-theme class="theme-reverse btn">Here</button>
+You can switch theme of this website by clicking <u data-switch-theme="light, dark, aqua">here</u> and <button data-switch-theme="light, dark, aqua" class="theme-reverse btn">Here</button>

 ```
-You can switch theme of this website by clicking <u switch-theme>here</u> and <button switch-theme class="theme-reverse btn">Here</button>
+You can switch theme of this website by clicking <u data-switch-theme="light, dark, aqua">here</u> and <button data-switch-theme="light, dark, aqua" class="theme-reverse btn">Here</button>
 ```

 </div>